Atee-za/Userlogin/README.md

 How to run:

-    To run the Application simply open Command Line Interface (CMD)/Console/Terminal and navigate to the root of the application, then type the command "python login.py" the application will pop up.
+    To run the Application simply open Command Line Interface (CMD)/Console/Terminal and navigate to the root of the application, then type the command "python login.py" or "login.py" the application will pop up.

     Once loaded the menu will pop up